 Location: 530-0041 Osaka Municipal Housing Information Centre, 6-4-20 Tenjinbashi, Kita-ku

-Kid’s Plaza is a super cool children’s educational museum centre which is basically heaven for kids!
+On your family vacation in Osaka, you cannot miss the Kid’s Plaza… it is a super cool children’s educational museum centre which is basically heaven for kids!
 Without a doubt this is the best museum in Osaka for kids and the perfect place if you’re after things to do in Osaka with toddlers or younger school-aged children.

 This place is huge and really nothing like I’ve ever been to before.
 It’s part science centre, part museum, and part playground.
 I think they’ve just taken the best bits of every science centre and museum from around the world and put them here over multiple levels.

 Some of the activities at Kids Plaza include a giant playground type thing in the centre of the plaza which goes across multiple levels.
 The kids can climb through hidey holes, up ladders and down a slide.
 Then there is a cute area where kids can try out a range of occupations such as shop keepers, firefighters, postman and more.
 There are also sections where they can play musical instruments and take part in science experiments; there’s even a TV studio where the kids can have a go at working in front or behind the camera.

 You can easily spend at least half a day here – but even a few hours is still worthwhile if that’s all the time you have available.
 If you’re travelling to Osaka with toddlers or younger school-aged children – don’t miss Kids Plaza Osaka.

 Location: 2 Chome-1-7 Ogimachi, Kita Ward

 Opening Hours: Daily 9.30am to 4.30pm (last entry 3.45pm) | Closed every 2nd and 3rd Monday of the month